TomasHnidek/monsterous-limited-boilerplate/README.md

 # monsterous-limited-boilerplate
 Boilerplate for React, Redux, Sass and React-Router.
 Other packages may be added later on.
 Basis for this boilerplate provided create-react-app, however there was a need to update the packages a few major versions up, and restructuralize the project.

+First install nodeJS 12.6+
 ```js
 npm install
 npm start
 ```

+## Configs

+Configs are hidden from the developer in `react-scripts`.
+In order to change the configs, you need to run `npm run eject` first, which will remove configs from the mentioned package and move them into project folder.
+This is an operation you cannot undo, so be careful with this command.

 ## Routing & React-Loadable